 Method

 - Prepare the vegetables.
-Peel and chop the garlic and onions. ( Reserve the small white onions.)
+Peel and chop the garlic and onions.
+(Reserve the small pearl onions.)
 Peel and slice the carrots into rounds.
 Slice the white parts of the leeks and the celery stalks finely.

 - Start the Blanquette.
 In a large Dutch oven or cocotte, melt 2 tablespoons of butter.
-Add the veal osso bucco (or pork) and sauté without browning.
+Add the veal osso buco (or pork) and sauté without browning.
 This is meant to be a winter white meal.
 Keep the veal with a golden sear.
 Add the lardons, vegetables, and bouquet Garni.
 Stir and let everything meld gently for a few minutes.
 Add enough beef stock or water to cover the ingredients by 1 1/2 times their volume.
-Add the small white onions and bring to a gentle simmer.
-Cook, covered, for 1 hour over low heat.
+Add the small pearl onions and bring to a gentle simmer.
+Cook, covered, over low heat for 1 hour.
 Alternatively, you can place the entire Dutch oven in a 350-degree oven and cook for 1 hour. ** Please note that if you are using pork, it will take closer to 2 hours to reach a tender doneness. **

 - Strain and Serve.
 When the meat is tender, remove it from the vegetables.
 Strain the broth through a fine sieve and, if necessary, reduce it slightly to concentrate the flavor.